-The further education sector has faced many challenges and risks in recent years and these look set to continue in 2019 and beyond.
-RSM’s latest risk register analysis, drawing comparisons with our work in 2018 and 2016, enables you to compare your college’s risk profile with that of others.
-This enables you to consider ‘how do our risks compare?’ and ‘are we missing any key risks?’.
+The higher education (HE) sector faces several uncertainties and inter-related risks which need to be managed.
+This is necessary, not only to protect the institution, but also to enable opportunities to be seized.
+RSM’s latest risk register analysis enables your institutions risk profile with that of others.
+This helps you to consider ‘how do our risks compare?’ and ‘are we missing any key risks?’